Viewed 2118 times

 Soft with a texture of creamy resistance, this cheese is mild, fresh-tasting, and sweet, but with a pleasing tang.
 Cream cheese is un-ripened and often contains emulsifiers which lend it firmness and lengthen its shelf-life.
 Indulgent cheesecakes, frosting, bagel-toppers, dips and wonderfully light and flaky pastry crusts, all owe their taste-lift to cream cheese.
 This cheese works best at room temperature and is the hero ingredient in as many savoury dishes as desserts.

 How to Select

-· It gives exotic richness to cheesecake, it's important that the cheese be at room temperature before beginning in order to achieve a smooth, creamy result.
+• It adds textural volume to cheesecakes.
+It's important that the cheese be at room temperature in order to achieve a smooth, creamy result.

-· Herbed and fruited cream cheeses are widely available in pre-packaged form, but it's very easy to cream the cheese and add your own favorite herbs or fruit jellies and jams.
+• Herbed and fruited cream cheeses are widely available in pre-packaged form, but it's very easy to cream the cheese and add your own favourite herbs or fruit jellies and jams.

-· For a quick party dip, bring a block of cream cheese to room temperature and top with salsa, chutney, or fruit preserves.
-Serve with savory crackers, vegetables, fruits, or cookies.
+• For a quick party dip, bring a block of cream cheese to room temperature and top with salsa, chutney, or fruit preserves.
+Serve with savoury crackers, vegetables, fruits, or cookies.

 How to Store

 • Refrigerate cream cheese, tightly wrapped, and use within a week after opening.

 • If any mould develops on the surface, discard the cream cheese immediately.

 • High in fat, lower in protein and calcium than other cheese.